888MAXIMUS888/JokeApp/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How to Compile and Run the Test Project

+To compile and run the Test project, follow these steps:
+1. Ensure you have the following prerequisites:

+    - Flutter SDK version 3.3.10 or newer
+    - IDE of your choice (e.g., Visual Studio Code or Android Studio)
+    - Xcode and CocoaPods (if targeting iOS devices)

+    - Used Flutter Intl for localization.
+Also used plugins([Android Studio](https://plugins.jetbrains.com/plugin/13666-flutter-intl) / [VS Code](https://marketplace.visualstudio.com/items?itemName=localizely.flutter-intl)) for autogenerate code.

+2. Run `flutter pub get` in the repository root folder to fetch the required dependencies.
+3. Used [retrofit](https://pub.dev/packages/retrofit) for API calls.
+After clone application OR after change             app_api_service.dart Need to call.
+   Run `dart run build_runner build --delete-conflicting-outputs` to generate necessary files based on code generation annotations.